 TO:

 Sometimes a user-defined type needs to be declared before the contents of the type have been defined.
-This is of use with user-defined types derived from the basic data types: enum, struct, union, and class.
+This is of use with user-defined types derived from the basic data types: enum, struct, union, interface class and class.
 Support for this is provided by the following forms for a forward typedef:

 typedef enum type_identifier;